duongtd23/AWSIM-Labs/README.md

 ```
 ./awsimlabs.x86_64 -script <path-to-script-file> -output <path-to-save-traces>
 ```
-where `<path-to-script-file>` and `p<ath-to-save-traces>` are path to the input script file (a content example is available below) and path to save the trace files, respectively.
+where `<path-to-script-file>` and `<path-to-save-traces>` are path to the input script file (a content example is available below) and path to save the trace files, respectively.
 Some other available command line arguments are:

 - `-noise false`, which will disable noise in lidar data (check details [here](https://github.com/RobotecAI/RobotecGPULidar/blob/develop/docs/GaussianNoise.md)).
+By default, noise is enabled.

 - `-perception_mode camera_lidar_fusion`, which launches the camera-lidar fusion mode.
-Note that the setup requirement for Autoware (to enable processing camera sensor data) must be done saperately.
-The lidar-only perception mode is launched when replacing `camera_lidar_fusion` by `lidar` or skipping the `-perception_mode` argument.
+Note that the setup requirement for Autoware (to enable processing camera sensor data) must be done separately.
+The lidar-only perception mode is launched by default or by replacing `camera_lidar_fusion` by `lidar`.

 ## AWSIM-Script
-### An axample
+### An example
 An example of the input accepted by AWSIM-Script is as follows:

 ```